yabwon/SAS_PACKAGES/packages/baseplus.md

 ## License ####################################################################

-Copyright (c) 2020 Bartosz Jablonski
+Copyright (c) since 2020 Bartosz Jablonski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal